ray-di/ext-rayaop/README.md

 Akihito Koriyama

 This extension was developed with the assistance of AI pair programming, which helped navigate the complexities of PHP extension development and PECL standards.

+## Acknowledgments

+This project was created using [JetBrains CLion](https://www.jetbrains.com/clion/), which is available for free with an [Open Source License](https://www.jetbrains.com/community/opensource/).

+We'd like to express our gratitude to JetBrains for providing such a powerful and user-friendly development environment.